SteveKGYang/MentalLLaMA/README.md

 with large language models (LLMs).
 In early works we comprehensively evaluate the zero-shot/few-shot performances of the latest LLMs such as ChatGPT and GPT-4 on generating explanations for mental health analysis.
-Based on the findings, we build the Interpretable Mental Health Instruction (IMHI) dataset with 105K instruction samples, the first multi-task and multisource instruction-tuning dataset for interpretable mental health analysis on social media.
+Based on the findings, we build the Interpretable Mental Health Instruction (IMHI) dataset with 105K instruction samples, the first multi-task and multi-source instruction-tuning dataset for interpretable mental health analysis on social media.
 Based on the IMHI dataset, We propose MentalLLaMA, the first open-source instruction-following LLMs for interpretable mental health analysis.
 MentalLLaMA can perform mental health analysis on social media data and generate high-quality explanations for its predictions.